MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 8. Set the **Initial Size** value for the **MOM_LOG** transaction log to be 50 percent of the total size of the database.
 For example, if the operational database size is 100 GB, the log file size should be 50 GB.
 Then click **OK**.

-## Backup the Operations Manager databases
+## Back up the Operations Manager databases

 Obtain verified recent backups of the operational database and of the data warehouse database before you upgrade the secondary management server.
 You should also create backups of databases for optional features, such as the Reporting and the Audit Collection Services database before you upgrade them.
 For more information, see [Create a Full Database Backup (SQL Server)](https://msdn.microsoft.com/library/ms187510%28v=sql.130%29.aspx).